sUNC-Utilities/Global-Functions-Documentation/Libraries/Closures.md

 ### Parameters

 - `function_to_hook` - The function that will be hooked
-- `function_hook` - The function that will be used as a hook
+- `hook` - The function that will be used as a hook

 ### Example